 In February 2017, the Company issued 7,160,611 units priced at \$0.18, for gross proceeds of \$1,288,910 in a non-brokered private placement.
 Each unit consists of one common share and one half of a common share purchase warrant.
 Each full warrant will be exercisable at \$0.30 for a period of 24 months.
 The proceeds will be used to fund exploration and acquisition costs on the Company's recently-acquired Hackberry silver project and for working capital.
-Finders' fees of \$54,318.60 and 301,770 share purchase warrants (broker warrants), exercisable on the same terms as the private placement warrants, were paid to third party finders.
+Finders' fees of \$54,319 and 301,770 share purchase warrants (broker warrants), exercisable on the same terms as the private placement warrants, were paid to third party finders.

-Subsequent to the year ended October 31, 2016, the Company received loan proceeds of \$56,000 and US\$50,000 from a non-arm's length party.
+During the period ended January 31, 2017, the Company received loan proceeds of \$56,000 and \$64,448 from a non-arm's length party.
 The loan proceeds are unsecured, bear interest at a rate of 12% per annum and are payable on demand.
+These loans and interest were repaid immediately following completion of the 7,160,611-unit private placement described above.